-Changes in a student"s course schedule are permitted only during the Add/Drop time period.
+Changes in a student's course schedule are permitted only during the Add/Drop time period.
 Forms are available in each academic division.
-Such changes must have the approval of a Division faculty member and be executed within the student"s advising Division.
-For Learning Support (LS) classes, students should see an LS advisor.
+Such changes must have the approval of a faculty/academic advisor.
+Forms are submitted to the Register's Office for processing.
+Students who are in Learning Support (LS) classes and/or academic jeopardy should see a LS academic advisor.

-A student"s stamped "Paid Receipt" becomes the student"s official schedule after the Add/Drop period.
-Any courses dropped prior to this time are not shown on the student"s official records.
-Official Add/Drop dates per semester are given in the semester schedule of classes.
+Courses dropped during the Add/Drop time period are not shown on the student's official transcript.
+Official Add/Drop dates per semester are listed in the official academic calendar each semester.